dgraph-io/dgraph-docs/content/dgraph_overview.md

 or [instructions for cluster setup]({{< relref "/deploy/multi-host-setup" >}}).

 {{% notice "tip" %}}
 Dgraph Labs recommends running Dgraph on Linux for production use.
-Dgraph is optimized to perform best on Linux.
 {{% /notice %}}

 ### Get started with fully-managed Dgraph